UnseenWizzard/git_training/README.md

 ![git components](img/components.png)

-We'll start with the one that's on it's own though.
+We'll start with the one that's on its own though.
 The _Remote Repository_ is where you send your changes when you want to share them with other people, and where you get their changes from.
 If you've used other version control systems there's nothing interesting about that.

 The _Development Environment_ is what you have on your local machine.
 The three parts of it are your _Working Directory_, the _Staging Area_ and the _Local Repository_.
 We'll learn more about those as we start using git.